Programming Certificate

 Important Program Notes:

-A minimum of 2 programming languages are required, 3 are preferred.
+A minimum of 2 Programming languages are required, 3 are preferred.

 You must complete a minimum of 9 credits of Computer Science (CSC) courses at the 2000 level to complete this certificate.